sarthak1409/Helathy_Bites_Smart_diet_guide/ANALYSIS.md

 - Dishes high in protein and fiber with low sugar and sodium tend to be classified as **Healthy**.
 - Popular unhealthy dishes tend to have higher sugar and saturated fats.
-- We used MinMaxScaler and a classification model (e.g. RandomForest or similar) trained on these features.
+- We used StandardScaler and a classification model (e.g. RandomForest or similar) trained on these features.